scylladb/scylladb/docs/dev/testing.md

 page.
 This will bring you to a folder with all the test logs, preserved by Jenkins in event of test failure.

+## Stability

+Testing is hard.
+Testing ScyllaDB is even harder, but we strive to ensure our testing suite is as solid as possible.
+The first step is contribuing a stable (read: non-flaky) test.
+To do so, when developing tests, please run them (1) in debug mode and (2) 100 times in a row (using `--repeat 100`), and see that they pass successfully.

 ## See also

 For command line help and available options, please see also: